QuidelOrtho (NASDAQ:QDEL) Releases FY 2022 Earnings Guidance

-QuidelOrtho (NASDAQ:QDEL – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+QuidelOrtho (NASDAQ:QDEL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $13.20-$13.80 for the period, compared to the consensus estimate of $12.61.
 The company issued revenue guidance of $3.88 billion-$3.96 billion, compared to the consensus revenue estimate of $3.33 billion.

 Wall Street Analyst Weigh In

-A number of research analysts recently issued reports on QDEL shares.
-Citigroup initiated coverage on QuidelOrtho in a research note on Monday, September 19th.
-They set a neutral rating and a $90.00 price target on the stock.
-JPMorgan Chase & Co. cut their target price on shares of QuidelOrtho from $100.00 to $93.00 and set a neutral rating on the stock in a report on Thursday.
-StockNews.com initiated coverage on shares of QuidelOrtho in a research report on Wednesday, October 12th.
-They issued a hold rating for the company.
-Finally, UBS Group raised shares of QuidelOrtho from a sell rating to a neutral rating and set a $86.00 price objective on the stock in a research report on Friday, October 14th.
-Four analysts have rated the stock with a hold rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $99.75.
+Several research analysts have weighed in on QDEL shares.
+StockNews.com initiated coverage on QuidelOrtho in a research report on Wednesday, October 12th.
+They set a hold rating on the stock.
+UBS Group upgraded QuidelOrtho from a sell rating to a neutral rating and set a $86.00 price target on the stock in a research report on Friday, October 14th.
+JPMorgan Chase & Co. decreased their price target on QuidelOrtho from $100.00 to $93.00 and set a neutral rating on the stock in a research report on Thursday, November 3rd.
+Finally, Citigroup initiated coverage on QuidelOrtho in a research note on Monday, September 19th.
+They issued a neutral rating and a $90.00 price objective on the stock.
+Four analysts have rated the stock with a hold rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $99.75.

 Institutional Investors Weigh In On QuidelOrtho